Russ Harvey Consulting - Computer and Internet Services

 Routers: Your Hardware Firewall

-A router serves as a hardware firewall and provides the first line of protection by hiding your computer(s) and devices (smartphones, tablets, virtual assistants, etc.) from those trying to gain unauthorized access.
-A router provides secure shared access to high-speed Internet services for all your connected devices and allows you to share information across the network if you wish.
+It serves as a hardware firewall that provides the first line of protection by hiding your computer(s) and devices (smartphones, tablets, virtual assistants, etc.) from those trying to gain unauthorized access.

 Buying a Router

 Most units sold today have four wired outputs and can support up to 253 additional computers via the wireless connection.
-More expensive routers can provide more options like blocking or allowing certain sites or turning the access to the Internet off when you're not usually home.

 Secure Your Wireless Router